uyechi23/CS427-FlaskTemplate/README.md

 and port number into a web browser (i.e., 10.17.154.215:5000).
 Access routes in the Flask app by adding onto the end of the socket (i.e., 10.17.154.215:5000/route1).

 To stop the Flask app, either exit the terminal or press CTRL-C.

+## Working with ESP32/Arduino

+### Supplementary ESP32 Libraries
+Visit https://github.com/uyechi23/CS427-IoTLibraries to find the ESP32 library files that can be used with this Flask app.
+Use the wifi_client library to connect to the Flask app.